 - 1. Ensure the vehicle is electronically unlocked. - 2.
 Put the key in the ignition. - 3.
-Cycle eight times rapidly (within 10 seconds) between the 1 (OFF/LOCK) position and 3 (ON).

-Note: The eighth turn must end in the 3 (ON) position.
+Cycle eight times rapidly (within 10 seconds) between the 1 (off) position and 3 (on).
+Note: The eighth turn must end in the 3 (on) position.
 The doors will lock, then unlock, to confirm that the programming mode has been activated.